railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

 For simplicity, put the ``Stock`` location in both places.
 The field :guilabel:`Bill of Materials` will automatically be completed by OpenERP when you select the product.
-You can then overwrite it with another BoM to specify something else to use for this specific manufacture then Click the button :guilabel:`Compute Data`.
+You can then overwrite it with another BoM to specify something else to use for this specific manufacture, then click the button :guilabel:`Compute Data`.

 The tabs :guilabel:`Scheduled Products` and :guilabel:`Work Orders` are also completed automatically when you click :guilabel:`Compute Data`.
 You will find the raw materials there that are required for